looeee/discoverthreejs-site/markdown/book/first-steps/app-structure.md

 # The Structure of a three.js App

 Before we can build a three.js app, we need to create a web page.
-We briefly discussed how we're going to do that in the introduction ({{< link path="/book/introduction/get-threejs/" title="Ch 0.5" >}} and {{< link path="/book/introduction/threejs-with-frameworks/" title="Ch 0.6" >}}), but let's take a deeper look now.
+We briefly discussed how we're going to do that in the introduction ([Ch 0.5]({{< relref "/book/introduction/get-threejs" >}} "Ch 0.5") and [Ch 0.6]({{< relref "/book/introduction/threejs-with-frameworks" >}} "Ch 0.6")), but let's take a deeper look now.
 As we mentioned in the last chapter, our goal here is to create the most basic, simple, unexciting webpage possible, without making any assumptions about what a real-world web application that uses three.js might look like.
 By doing this, we ensure the code we write can be adapted to work anywhere without too much effort.

 We'll create this basic web page out of just two files: _**index.html**_, and _**styles/main.css**_.
 That's it.
 Open up the editor by pressing the {{< icon "solid/columns" >}} button now and take a look at both of these files now.